HELLO, I’M TIM, I

 Technical Charting: Make money from price charts

 When I started, like many beginners, I thought the key to making profitable investments was in the price chart.

 I thought that was all it would take and so I would spend hours looking for patterns and experimenting with technical indicators.

-Technical indicators sit on top of the price.
+Technical indicators such as momentum, Donchian Channel, sit on top of the price.
+Some, such as Heikin Ashi candles are used instead of price lines.
 Chart analysts believe they can be used to predict where the price will go next.
 They wait for the signal to invest and then they buy.

 I thought that if I could become an expert in these technical indicators, I would become a profitable investor.
 It felt like panning for gold.

 Finding the perfect technical indicator meant all I then needed to do would be to wait for it to give me a signal to invest.